-Wind farms are a great way to generate sustainable and green energy for electricity.
-They do this by capturing the kinetic energy of wind to rotate turbines, which generate electricity via magnetic fields created by the movement of electric currents.
-This article will explore how wind farms work and the considerations of building one.
+Wind farms generate sustainable electricity by capturing the kinetic energy of wind to rotate turbines, which produce electricity through magnetic fields created by moving electric currents.
+This article examines how wind farms work and what goes into building one.

-For a wind farm to be economically feasible, it needs prime conditions, including stable winds year-round and sufficient land space for standing towers and transmission lines.
-The time it takes between initial installation and harvesting of energy is around five years.
-Still, if a farm is done right, it can produce power until its scheduled decommissioning after 40 years.
-It’s good to know that the right wind farm can generate up to 100 megawatts of power, so funds for maintenance and turbines are much less than generated energy, according to the U.S. Department of Energy’s wind energy overview.
+For a wind farm to be economically feasible, it needs prime conditions: stable winds year-round and sufficient land space for standing towers and transmission lines.
+The time between initial installation and first energy harvest runs about five years.
+Still, a well-sited farm can produce power until its scheduled decommissioning after 40 years.
+The right wind farm can generate up to 100 megawatts of power, so funds for maintenance and turbines are much less than the value of generated energy, according to the U.S. Department of Energy’s wind energy overview.

-Given the ideal conditions, massive amounts of data must be gathered from meteorological information, such as atmospheric conditions and wind speed, to determine whether a specific location fits a wind farm.
-The general location is picked from satellite images which are then validated with tower data so that once the turbines are installed, they can capture as much energy as possible.
+Given the ideal conditions, massive amounts of data must be gathered from meteorological information, atmospheric conditions, wind speed, turbulence intensity, and temperature, to determine whether a specific location fits a wind farm.
+The general location is picked from satellite images and then validated with tower data so that once the turbines are installed, they can capture as much energy as possible.

 Key Takeaways